 Until early 2016 I was providing academic leadership for the Master of Service Oriented Computing programme, and help with student admissions, planning for the programme and individual courses, and other academic issues.

-Faculty of Design and Creative Technologies' Learning and Teaching Committee as a member.
+I served at the AUT Learning and Teaching Committee as well as the Faculty of Design and Creative Technologies' Learning and Teaching Committee as a member from 2016--2019.

 Service to the Public/Industry/Community